 How do I avoid hidden costs in a rhinoplasty quote?

 Ask any surgeon for an itemised quote in writing before you book.
 The quote should specify all of the seven components: surgeon's fee, hospital fee, anaesthetist's fee, indemnity provision, consumables, follow-up appointments, and revision policy.
 Ask explicitly: "is this an all-inclusive fee, or are there extras?"
 If the answer is anything other than "all-inclusive," budget another 15 to 20% on top of the headline figure.
+And if a price looks dramatically cheaper than everything else on this page, check whether it includes a surgeon at all: one London hospital's "from £3,000" price does not.

 Should I have rhinoplasty in Turkey instead?